jvmiert/visage/readme.md

 I want to create 2 separate processes.
 One for the http backend and one for the WS/WebRTC backend.
 Both processes communicate with each other through Redis pub/sub.
 The https backend will create a room and store this information in Redis.
 The client then connects to the Websocket backend and starts the signalling process.
 Candidates from the browser and answers can be sent through POST requests.
 These POST requests can be received by the backend and relayed over Redis pub/sub to the SFU.

-- How can we run Redis Pub/Sub within Pion's concurrency?
+- How can we run Redis Pub/Sub within Pion's concurrency? -> it's simple, use a channel that gives you answers
-- How many candidates does Pion server create if we set SetNAT1To1IPs?
+- How many candidates does Pion server create if we set SetNAT1To1IPs? -> just a single one
 - Can we transmit candidates together with offer for the server?

 ## Learnings